Are you an adviser? Go to Unbiased Pro

 The cons of a five-year fixed mortgage

-• Rigidity: When you’re locked into a five-year fixed mortgage, you won’t be able to take advantage of any falling interest rates.
+• Rigidity: When you’re locked into a five-year fixed mortgage, your repayments won’t fall if there is a reduction to interest rates

 • Long-term commitment: While a long-term fixed mortgage offers stability, it also prevents flexibility.
 The five-year commitment may become burdensome over time.